 Translation: We want interactions, live videos generate interactions, you do the math.

-Now, doing live video is easier said than done.
-But if you want to flatter the Facebook algorithm into showing your content, it appears Facebook will be charmed by live video.
+Now, doing video for Facebook Live is easier said than done.
+But if you want to flatter the Facebook algorithm into showing your content, it appears Facebook will be charmed by video.
 Just remember:

 - Your videos don’t have to be pristine quality.
 They shouldn’t be grainy, but people will tolerate less-than-studio quality if the content is engaging.